 Why Do Radishes Bolt?

 Radishes bolt for the same reason anything else does — as a result of high temperatures and long days.
 Radishes are considered cool-season crops and are best grown in early spring or fall when temperatures range between a comfortable 50-65 F. (10-16 C.) and day length is short to moderate.
 They also like plenty of moisture while growing.

 If radishes are planted too late in spring or too early for fall, the warmer temps and longer days of summer will inevitably lead to bolting.
 While you can cut a radish flower, radishes that have bolted will have a more bitter, undesirable flavor and tend to be woodier in nature.

 Preventing Radish Blooms, or Bolting

 Spring planted radishes should also be harvested early—before the heat and longer days of summer begin to set in.
-Radishes are usually mature in 21-30 days, or 3-4 weeks, after planting.
+Radishes are usually mature in 21-30 days, or three to four weeks after planting.
 Checking on them frequently is a good idea since they tend to grow rather quickly.

 Generally, red radishes are ready for harvesting just prior to reaching about an inch in diameter.
 White varieties are best harvested at less than ¾ inches in diameter.